data-centt/percentify/README.md

 ### 🛠️ How It Works

-The library is intentionally simple — just one function:
+The library is intentionally simple;
 ```
 def percent(part: float, whole: float, decimals: int = 2) -> float:
     if whole == 0: